The Variation of Photon Speed with Photon Frequency in Quantum Gravity: Results and discussion

-From the above equation (\ref{45}) of photon propagation speed $(v_{ph})$, we can see that the photon propagation speed depends on the frequency of the photon, the rotation parameter of the Kerr rotating body and also on the latitude $(\theta)$.
+From the above equation (\ref{45}) of photon propagation speed $(v_{ph})$, it is clearly seen that, the photon propagation speed depends on the frequency of the photon, the rotation parameter of the Kerr rotating body and also on the coordinate $(\theta)$.

 The presence of \lq$\theta$\rq \ can be explained in the following way: when light is circularly polarized $cos^{2}\theta=1$ and when light is unpolarized $cos^{2}\theta=0$.
-Thus we obtain from equation (\ref{45}), two different dispersion relation for circularly polarized light and unpolarized light.
-This is a new property of lorentz invariance, which is not reported by any researcher in past.
+This has justification as, for the unpolarized light the spin axis of photon is randomly oriented, the presence of rotation parameter \lq a\rq \ makes no sense.
+So cos$\theta$ term is zero.
+Thus from equation (\ref{45}), two different dispersion relations for circularly polarized light and unpolarized light are obtained.
+This is a new property of lorentz invariance, which was not reported by any researcher in past.

-If we consider the rotation parameter (a) equals to zero, or the latitude $(\theta=\frac{\pi}{2}, at \ equator)$, then the above equation (\ref{45}) can be rewritten as:
+Considering the rotation parameter (a) equals to zero, or the latitude $\theta=\frac{\pi}{2}$, (\\ i.e. at the equator), the above equation (\ref{45}) can be re-written as:

-If we consider the latitude, $(\theta=0)$ for North pole, and $(\theta=\pi)$ for South pole, then the above equation (\ref{45}) can be rewritten as:
+Considering the latitude, $(\theta=0)$ for North pole, and $(\theta=\pi)$ for South pole, the above equation (\ref{45}) can be re-written as:

-The presence of the Planck length $(L_{Planck}=\sqrt {\frac{2\hbar G}{c^{3}}})$ in the expressions (\ref{45}), (\ref{46}) and (\ref{47}) of the photon propagation speed $(v_{ph})$, clearly indicates us the effect of quantum gravity.
+The presence of the Planck length $(L_{Planck}=\sqrt {\frac{2\hbar G}{c^{3}}})$ in the expressions (\ref{45}), (\ref{46}) and (\ref{47}) of the photon propagation speed $(v_{ph})$, clearly indicates the effect of quantum gravity.

-In general the rotation parameter of the Planck sized Kerr rotating body should be quantized as suggested in the references \cite{Bakenstein1973,Hod1998,Ropotenko2009}.
-Notice that, in the present work, we have used the semi-classical theory, for deriving the expression (\ref{45}) of the photon propagation speed.
-We have also considered the classical rotation parameter.
-To study completely the variation of photon propagation speed, we wish to use the quantized rotation parameter of planck sized Kerr rotating body in our future publication.
+In general the rotation parameter for the Planck sized Kerr rotating body should be quantised as suggested by various authors \cite{Bakenstein1998,Hod1998,Ropotenko2009}.
+Notice that, in the present work, the semi-classical theory (for example classical rotation parameter for the Kerr rotating body) was used, to derive the expression (\ref{45}) for the photon propagation speed.
+To study the variation of photon propagation speed more rigorously, one can use the quantized rotation parameter of planck sized Kerr rotating body in any future work.